How To Search For Theorems In Lean 4

 Moogle, LeanSearch and Search-Mathlib are vector-based search engines.

-They all share a similar technical implementation - per each theorem in Mathlib, they take a formal statement of that theorem, create the semantic embedding from it, and put it into the vector database.
+They all share a similar technical underpinning - per each theorem in Mathlib, they take a formal statement of that theorem, create the semantic embedding from it, and put it into the vector database.
 One vector == one theorem; theorems are considered similar when the cosine distance between their corresponding vectors is small.

 There is an interesting question of how exactly one should best query semantic search engines.